Designer/Creator: Lindy van der Merwe/Unknown/Traditional

 Step 10

-Working with the top flap, grasp the top corner of the triangle, front layer only, and fold it downwards and to the right, so the top edge meets the horizontal center of the model.
+Working with the wing or flap nearest you, fold it upwards and to the right, so the left, closed edge meets the horizontal center of the model.

 Step 11